LaTeX back-end

 .

-If multiple highlighters are valid for the element (i,j)
+If multiple highlighters are valid for the element (i, j)

-, then the applied style will be equal to the first match considering the order in the tuple highlighters
+, the applied style will be equal to the first match considering the order in the tuple highlighters

 .

-If the highlighters are used together with Formatters, then the change in the format will not affect the parameter data
+If the highlighters are used together with Formatters, the change in the format will not affect the parameter data

 passed to the highlighter function f